mukspimp/Debugging-PHP-using-XDebug-and-Visual-Studio-Code/README.md

-# Debugging-PHP-using-Xdebug-and-Visual-Studio-Code
-Debugging PHP using Xdebug and Visual Studio Code
+# Debugging PHP using Xdebug and Visual Studio Code

 Are you suffering from PHP debugging pain using var_dump(); echo “foo”; die();  :-(